ac27182/reasonml-examples/todo-list/notes.md

 - took a bit of getting used to some of the compiler quirks (always keep an eye out for semicolons)

-- love the reverse application operator to combine function calls
+- love the pipe operator to combine function calls

 ## future improvements